mchiz/active-campaign-net-client/README.md

 # ActiveCampaign .Net Client (C#)
 The purpose of ActiveCampaign .Net Client is to interact with ActiveCampaign API V3 without having to know the in and outs of it.

-It is thread-safe and you can use multiple clients at the same but.
+It is thread-safe and you can use multiple clients at the same time.
 But beware!
-ActiveCampaign does not allow to do more than one query every 250 milliseconds.
+ActiveCampaign does not allow to do more than 5 requests per second.
 This library takes that into account, and if you use multiple clients/threads it will still respect this time access limitation and function properly, so your program might not run as fast as you may expect due to this.

 ## How to use